-There's a good reason we employ service dogs to help with both medical services (hearing impairment, mobility impairment, epilepsy, etc.) and emotional support services (anxiety, depression, PTSD, etc.)
+There's a good reason why we employ service dogs to help with both medical services (hearing impairment, mobility impairment, epilepsy, etc.) and emotional support services (anxiety, depression, PTSD, etc.)

-Aside from the fact that having a dog makes you more likely to meet new people (hello pick-up techniques!), studies have demonstrated people who own dogs are perceived as more attractive.
+Aside from the fact that having a dog makes you more likely to meet new people (hello pick-up techniques!), studies have demonstrated that people who own dogs are perceived as more attractive.
 According to Helen Fisher, a senior research fellow at the Kinsey Institute and a chief adviser to Match.com, “Having a dog really says something about you.
 It says you can care for a creature, that you can follow a schedule and get home to feed it, that you can walk it and love it and spend time with it.”

 Two French psychologists tested this "cute dog effect" hypothesis in a 2008 study.
 They had a young man approach 240 women to ask for their phone numbers—half the time alone and half the time with a dog.
 His success rate: 10% without the dog and 30% with the dog.
 And who doesn't like those odds?